 1. Carefully clean the chipped area with the spray cleaner

-2. Check around the area (a magnifying glass would help here) to see if they are loose sections of paint around the area.
+2. Check around the area (a magnifying glass would help here) to see if there are loose sections of paint around the area.

 3. Use a pencil to look for paint that is lifting and if easily possible, remove them.

-4. Cut a small circles of sandpaper and glue them to the erasers on separate pencils.
+4. Cut small circles of sandpaper and glue them to the erasers on separate pencils.

 5. Use the 220 pencil to carefully roughen up the edges of the chip and the exposed bare metal.